 While the objectives of the RAG are varied, the primary public-facing outcome will be available through engaging and practical content found on the SafetyStratus resource pages.
 Various articles, papers, and other valuable resources will be produced and shared as part of an ongoing effort to cultivate a robust community.
 Ultimately, the SafetyStratus RAG will expand to have a broader reach and provide opportunities for more inclusion by all interested EHS professionals in a collaborative community environment.

-Carroll, M. (2021).
+Carroll, M. (2023, January).
 Considerations for Transferring Agricultural Land to Solar Panel Energy Production.
-Retrieved 8 March 2022, from https://craven.ces.ncsu.edu/considerations-for-transferring-agricultural-land-to-solar-panel-energy-production/
+NC Cooperative Extension. https://craven.ces.ncsu.edu/considerations-for-transferring-agricultural-land-to-solar-panel-energy-production/